 You will want to keep track of all of your accomplishments as you proceed towards a full CPA licensure in the state of Arizona.
 In the broad view, the Board asks that you fulfill requirements in four major areas:

 Your educational requirements include a bachelor's degree with a concentration in accounting and then 30 more semester hours of coursework in accounting.
 Once you have your bachelor's degree, you can begin working on your exam.
 Note that your application to sit for the exam should include an official transcript that reflects at least 12 semester hours in upper-level accounting coursework, and 18 semester hours in accounting-related coursework.

-Once you are ready to take the examination, you will need to apply to sit for it.
+Once you are ready to take the examination, you will need to apply to sit for it on site at a testing center.
 They will need to see your official transcripts and a $100 application fee.
 The exam application is available on the Board's website.

 When you have successfully passed all parts of the CPA exam, congratulate yourself for a job well-done.
 Then, have your scores sent to the Board to be included in your application file.

-Once you have completed 2,000 hours of accounting experience under the supervision of a licensed CPA, or other professional, you must submit a Certificate of Experience to the Board.
-If you had multiple supervisors, each must complete this form.
+Once you have completed 2,000 hours of accounting experience under the supervision of a licensed CPA, or other professional, the policy is that you must submit a Certificate of Experience to the Board.
+If you had multiple supervisors, each must complete this form and provide info.
 The board does make an allowance for supervisors that are not licensed CPAs, however.
-If your supervisor is not licensed as a CPA, they should include their resume and a current job description.
+If your supervisor is not licensed as a CPA or is licensed by an international organization, they should include their resume and a current job description.
 Their credentials must reflect an understanding of accountancy and an education similar to that of a CPA.

 If you are coming to Arizona from another state or jurisdiction and have been working for yourself, you still may apply.
 To satisfy the experience portion, have three of your best clients write letters attesting to your expertise and competence in the field.